KeVincenty/single_timestamps_action_recognition/README.md

 - `models/`: folder containing PyTorch checkpoints.
 Each checkpoint stores both the model and the optimiser's state.
 These are used for automatically resuming your run if you want to stop the program
 - `results/`: folder containing CSV files, one per tested epoch, as well as confusion matrices
-- `training_dicts/`: folder containing training information, one per epoch, exported only when running *ts* and *ts_in_gt* baselines
+- `training_dicts/`: folder containing training information, exported only when running *ts* and *ts_in_gt* baselines
 - `test_info.csv`: CSV file containing loss, top-1 and top-5 accuracy per tested epoch
 - `train_info.csv`: CSV file containing loss, top-1 and top-5 accuracy per training epoch